ansys/pyfluent/doc/source/user_guide/boundary_conditions.rst

 Copying boundary conditions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following example shows a comparison between the TUI command and the
+This example shows a comparison between the TUI command and the
 Python code for copying boundary conditions to other zones.

 **TUI command**